Are Vampires Real? The Truth Runs Deeper Than You Think

 Vlad the Impaler

-Many of our modern ideas of vampirism come from the real-life horrors created by Vlad Dracula, the 13th-century ruler of Wallachia (modern-day Romania).
+The modern image of vampirism featured in Dracula originates from the real-life horrors committed by Vlad Dracul, the 13th-century ruler of Wallachia (modern-day Romania).
 Though Vlad wasn’t a vampire, his reputation for cruelty inspired Bram Stoker’s legendary novel.

-As a ruler during the Ottoman wars of the 13th century, Vlad ruthlessly slaughtered and tortured his enemies.
-He impaled enemy armies on the battlefield, earning himself the nickname he still carries centuries later.
+Vlad ruthlessly slaughtered and tortured his enemies during his reign over the Ottoman wars of the 13th century.
+He impaled enemy armies on the battlefield, earning himself the nickname he still carries to this day.

 According to legend, the extent of his depravity was so horrifying that upon seeing the field of impaled soldiers leading up to Wallachia, the Ottoman army turned around and left, refusing to battle.